A Popular Cream, Greige Blend: Benjamin Moore Ballet White

-Have you been searching for the perfect paint colour?
-Scouring Pinterest and countless decorating magazines looking for that one special colour that makes your heart POUND with excitement?
+Have you been scouring Pinterest looking for that one special colour that makes your heart POUND with excitement?

-So, let me save you some time and stress and introduce you to…
+Let me save you some time and stress and introduce you to Benjamin Moore’s Ballet White.

 What is Ballet White?